Minimum Requirements

 All Applicants must have a credit report and a qualifying Credit Score.

-There are two exceptions to this rule.
-(1) When one member of a married couple individually qualifies on the credit and income requirements and the other spouse does not have a credit report, then the Broker will make an exception to this rule.
+There is one exception to this rule.
+When one member of a married couple individually qualifies on the credit and income requirements and the other spouse does not have a credit report, then the Broker will make an exception to this rule.
 When both spouses have a credit report each must have a qualifying Credit Score.
-(2) When a Foreign National who is an employee of a multinational corporation is transferred to the Birmingham Area and does not have a US Credit File then the Broker will consider leasing to this individual provided the following conditions are met:

-Applicants demonstrating financial capacity to pay rent on recurring income must have gross income of at least the Minimum Annual Income Requirement published in the online advertising for the property, as stated in the income figure of the Applicant’s verification report.
+Applicants demonstrating financial capacity to pay rent on recurring income must have gross income of at least the Minimum Annual Income Requirement, an income to rent ratio of at least 3.5 to 1 measured against the advertised rent for the home applied for, as stated in the income figure of the Applicant’s verification report.
 The Broker accepts the income figure as calculated by the verification process and does not recalculate it.
 All lawful recurring income recognized by the verification process, including employment income, self-employment income, and fixed recurring income such as Social Security, pension, Required Distributions, or annuity payments, counts toward the income figure on equal terms.
 An income figure that meets or exceeds the Minimum Annual Income Requirement satisfies the income standard, and an income figure below it does not.
 This standard is applied uniformly to every Applicant.

 Income for every Applicant, including self-employed Applicants, is verified through the Broker’s screening process and measured against the gross income standard.
 The income figure stated in the Applicant’s verification report is the figure used for qualification.
 When income is verified by document upload, the upload must include either twelve consecutive monthly bank statements or the twelve most recent consecutive paystubs.
 Documents outside the verification process, including CPA-prepared, compiled, reviewed, or unaudited financial statements, letters, or certifications, are not verification and are not considered.